Glossary of printing terms.

 Em Space - the square of a type body (in letterpress printing).
-For example, if an individual type character is 12 point, an em space is 12 point as well.
+For example, if an individual type character is 12 point, an em space is 12 point as card card-body.
 So named because in letter M in early fonts was cast on a square body.

 Embossed Finish - a paper surface embossed with with a broad variety of patterns, accomplished by pressing the paper against an engraved steel roll.
 Patterns include linen, pebbles, leather, tweed ect..